 Director of Programs

-- Lead the chapter’s Care & Support strategic initiatives, tactics and measures to increase the reach of care and support program and increase access to a timely diagnosis and quality care as established in the Strategic Implementation Plan.
+- Lead the chapter’s Care & Support strategic initiatives: tactics and measures to increase the reach of care and support programs of a timely diagnosis and quality care to meet the designated goals, objectives and service metrics as outlined in the Strategic Implementation Plan.

-- Implement a strategy to recruit, engage and manage volunteers to deliver Association education and support
+- Implement a strategy to recruit, engage and manage employee and volunteer powered delivery of Alzheimer’s Association education and support programs.

-- Build strategic partnerships with community organizations, academic, public and private sector to advance the chapter mission and serve more clients across the territory.
+- Build and maintain strategic community partnerships with community organizations in the academic, public and private sector to advance the chapter mission and serve more constituents across the territory to support the full Alzheimer's Association mission to achieve Strategic Plan goals.

 - Lead staff in the cultivation of relationships with long term care organizations with an emphasis on the implementation of the Association’s Dementia Care Practice Recommendations.